longturn/freeciv21/docs/Playing/how-to-play.rst

   :menuselection:`Game --> Load Another Tileset` and picking ``Hexemplio`` from the list.

 Let us first talk about two concepts: *Vision Radius* and *Working Radius*.
 Each city has a vision radius and a working radius.
 The vision radius is the tiles that the citizens of a city can see on the map.
-If an emeny unit comes within the vision radius of a city, a sentried unit inside of the city will wake up and alert you.
+If an enemy unit comes within the vision radius of a city, a sentried unit inside of the city will wake up and alert you.
 Within the vision radius is the smaller working radius.
 When thinking of city planning, you should be most concerned with the working radius of a city.
 These are the tiles that the citizens of your cities manage to